Archaeology

 Practical skills

-Each summer you’ll complete a minimum of two weeks of funded fieldwork.
-After year one you'll undertake this at Hadrian's Wall, and at the end of year two you’ll choose from projects in the UK and abroad.
+Each summer you’ll complete a minimum of two weeks of funded fieldwork in the region, in locations across the UK, or abroad.
 These opportunities enable you to hone your practical skills while also making connections with associated heritage organisations.

 Research skills